-"TEGNOS" and "Understanding the Building Envelope" are trademarks of TEGNOS Research, Inc.
+"TEGNOS" and "Bridging Boundaries" are trademarks of TEGNOS Research, Inc.

 Disclaimer: The appearance of external hyperlinks does not constitute endorsement by TEGNOS Research, Inc. ("TEGNOS") of linked web sites or the information, products or services contained therein.
 TEGNOS does not exercise

 any editorial control over the information you may find at these locations.
 All links are provided with the intent of meeting the mission of TEGNOS to advance research knowledge of the Arzona / Sonora borderlands.
 Please let us

 know about existing external links which you believe are inappropriate and about specific additional external links which you believe ought to be included.
 With respect to documents available from this server, neither TEGNOS nor